webanimate/animate.web/README.md

 1. Animation's options are valid [WAAPI timing properties](https://www.npmjs.com/package/waapi-timing-properties).
 1. Animation's options are in alphabetical order.
 1. The first and last keyframes contain all animatable properties used in animation.
 If they don't you get `Uncaught DOMException: Failed to execute 'animate' on 'Element': Partial keyframes are not supported.` in Chrome or `NotSupportedError: Animation to or from an underlying value is not yet supported.` in Firefox.
+   Starting from [Firefox 75](https://hacks.mozilla.org/2020/04/firefox-75-ambitions-for-april/) such cases [do not trigger errors anymore](https://mdn.github.io/dom-examples/web-animations-api/#implicit-tofrom-keyframes).
+So if other major browsers also implement this feature, this part of the tests will be removed in the future.
 1. Every animatable CSS property has a valid value.
 1. Categories object (if present) is valid.